-As part of the internship program, all interns must maintain status as an "active" student to hold the university intern credential.
-This status not only ensures compliance with the California Commission on Teacher Credentialing (CTC) requirements but also supports candidates' professional development and success in their clinical practice experience.
+As part of the student teaching program, all candidates must maintain status as an "active" student to student teach.
+This status not only ensures compliance with CTC requirements but also supports candidates' professional development and success in their clinical practice experience.

 All candidates must maintain satisfactory academic progress in their program.
 Failure to meet the university's academic progress standards may put the intern at risk of dismissal from the program.
-Such a dismissal would also lead to the inactivation of the internship documents, potentially impacting employment eligibility.
+Such a dismissal would also lead to the inactivation of the student teaching documents, potentially impacting employment eligibility.